-In his second stint at UCF, Lorenzo Costantini begins his second straight year with the Knights in 2014.
-He was in charge of the entire defensive line in 2013, and will focus on the defensive tackles in 2014.
+In his second stint at UCF, Lorenzo Costantini begins his second straight year with the Knights in 2014, working as the Knights' defensive line coach.

 Costantini has been a defensive line coach at five schools in his career.
 He spent 2012 with Southern Miss after serving on the UAB staff from 2007-11.
 During that tenure with the Blazers, he worked alongside Tyson Summers, who will be entering his third year with the Knights in 2014.

 The UCF defense held 10 of its 13 opponents to under their scoring averages during 2013 even though it used several freshmen throughout the season.
-And UCF amassed 29 sacks compared to giving up just 22.
+And UCF amassed 29 sacks while giving up just 22.

 At Southern Miss, Costantini helped Jamie Collins earn a spot on the All-C-USA First Team as he led the team with 92 tackles, 20 tackles for loss and 10 sacks.
 He also forced four fumbles and broke up five passes.
 Costantini also guided Elliott Henigan to all-conference status at UAB following a three-year stint at Tulane.